Notify supervisor and Human Resources department four (4) months prior to your retirement date to ensure timely processing of pension benefits.

 If Medicare-eligible, submit a copy of either a Medicare card or a benefit verification letter from the Social Security Administration showing the effective dates of Medicare Part A and Part B for each Medicare eligible individual.

-Complete the Sick\Vacation Deferral Form with your human resources representative and send to the Office of Pensions – The form can be found on the Office of State Treasurer’s web site.
+Complete the Sick\Vacation Deferral Form with your human resources representative and send to the Office of the State Treasurer at least 30 days before you receive your final paycheck. – The form can be found on the Office of State Treasurer’s web site.

 You are Officially Retired